YASH-Coder1117/Megatune.db/README.md

 # Megatune.db - Speak to SQL
-Megatune.db is a powerful tool designed to convert natural language queries into SQL queries using advanced machine learning models like GPT-2 and T5.
+Megatune.db is a powerful tool designed to convert natural language queries into SQL queries using advanced machine learning models like GPT-2.
 It provides a Streamlit-based web application for user interaction and training scripts for customizing the models with your own dataset.

 ## Features
 Natural Language to SQL Conversion: Easily translate English questions into SQL queries.

-Fine-tuned GPT-2 and T5 Models: Leverage pre-trained models fine-tuned on a dataset of SQL query examples.
+Fine-tuned GPT-2 Model: Leverage pre-trained models fine-tuned on a dataset of SQL query examples.

 Streamlit Web App: User-friendly interface to interact with the model and generate queries in real-time.